Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 1. In the left-side menu of the Cognigy.AI interface, click **Build > Flows**.
 2. Click **+ New Flow**.
 3. In the **New Flow** window, go to the **Flow Generation** section and select one of the options:
-    - None - the Generative AI will not be applied to this Flow.
+    - **None** — the Generative AI will not be applied to this Flow.
 This setting is activated by default.
-    - Name and Description - the Generative AI will use the Name and Description fields for generating Flow.
+    - **Name and Description** — the Generative AI will use the Name and Description fields for generating Flow.
-    - Name and Transcript - the Generative AI will use the Name and Transcript fields for generating Flow.
+    - **Name and Transcript** — the Generative AI will use the Name and Transcript fields for generating Flow.
 For this setting, you need to create a scenario and put it in the Transcript field.
 Use the Transcript field template as an example for your scenario.
 4. Generate the Flow by clicking **Create**.

 In the existing Flow, you can edit Nodes created based on your scenario.
 Generate new Intent sentences or responses for a chatbot.